karan3242/XRF_data_parser/README.md

 Generates grouped bar plots depicting averages and standard deviation errors for each selected element and item based on "Summary of Reading data".

 It also enables the download of tables of "Primary Data", "Selected Items", "Selected Readings" and "Summary of Reading data", as worksheets in a Excel file.

+The Generate Report Button creates a item wise report PDF document, with the summary data and box plot of each item and an Item classification table.

 # Beam Spectra Plotter